 Adelle is a writer, speaker, and parent disability advocate.
 She holds an Honours degree in French Literature and is a certified teacher.
 She wrote her memoir Here We Are, Happy (in progress) while completing Humber College's Creative Writing by Correspondence Program.
 Her current book project is a collection of essays through memoir I Don't Do Disability and Other Lies I've Told Myself.
 Her essays appear in anthologies including Good Mom on Paper (Book*Hug Press).
 Adelle has published in The Toronto Star, Brevity, Broadview Magazine, and she is a regular contributor to 3.21: Canada's Down Syndrome Magazine.
 As the founder of The Write Retreat, she facilitates wellness and workshops for women writers to create.
 Adelle graduates this spring with a Master of Fine Arts in Creative Nonfiction Writing from the University of King's College.
 Visit her online at adellepurham.ca.

-Adelle teaches the course Creative Nonfiction II: Writing into the Personal and the workshop The Write Retreat: Creative Nourishment *Writing and Yoga*.
+Adelle teaches the workshop The Write Retreat: Creative Nourishment *Writing and Yoga*.

 MD Habibur Rahman